Patient education: Infectious mononucleosis (mono) in adults and adolescents (Beyond the Basics)

 INFECTIOUS MONONUCLEOSIS OVERVIEW

-Infectious mononucleosis, also known as mono or "the kissing disease," is an infection that causes fever, sore throat, fatigue, and enlarged lymph nodes in the neck.
+Infectious mononucleosis, also known as mono or the "kissing disease," is an infection that may cause fever, sore throat, fatigue, and/or enlarged lymph nodes in the neck.
 It most commonly occurs in adolescents and young adults.
 Although not generally considered a serious illness, mononucleosis can lead to significant loss of time from school or work due to profound fatigue.